Coronavirus situation in Lapland now

 Number of positive coronavirus tests confirmed in the Lapland Hospital District by week

-The total number of cases confirmed in the Lapland Hospital District on the basis of coronavirus tests conducted at testing stations is 604.
-This figure includes people who live outside the region.
+The total number of cases confirmed in the Lapland Hospital District on the basis of coronavirus tests conducted at testing stations is 782.
+This figure also includes persons living outside the area.

 Infection Control Unit